Search...

 Contact: ni-comm@duke.edu

-The Plastics Policy Inventory is an updateable and searchable database consisting of public policy documents targeting plastic pollution in several languages, beginning January 1, 2000, and currently updated to January 2023.
-This database was built using a robust methodological process developed with the support of research librarians and experts on public policy databases.
-The inventory currently includes close to 900 downloadable policies, in over 35 languages, with the intent to address plastic pollution by subnational, national, and international level governments, and is growing based on stakeholder input and continued research.
-The inventory is currently comprehensive at the international level, includes a representative but not exhaustive list of policies at the national level, and an illustrative list of policies at the subnational level.
+The inventory was built using a robust methodological process developed with the support of research librarians and experts on public policy databases.
+The inventory currently includes close to 900 policy documents, in more than 35 languages, with the intent to address plastic pollution by subnational, national, and international level governments.
+The inventory is growing based on stakeholder input and continued research.
+It is currently comprehensive at the international level, and it includes a representative but not exhaustive list of policies at the national level, and an illustrative list of policies at the subnational level.

-About the Effectiveness Study Library
+More About the Effectiveness Study Library

-The Effectiveness Study Inventory is an updatable and searchable library of published literature with primary or secondary data regarding plastics policy effectiveness, beginning January 1, 2000, and currently updated to June 2022.
-This library was built using a robust methodological process developed with the support of research librarians and experts, and currently holds close to 120 entries on policy effectiveness for over 80 policy documents.
-All documents have been published in English.
+This library was built using a robust methodological process developed with the support of research librarians and experts, and currently holds close to 120 entries on policy effectiveness for more than 80 policy documents.
+All library documents are published in English.
 The entries include links to specific effectiveness studies, though not all of these are open access.
-Each entry includes metadata on the author, year published, policy key word, and linked policy document, where relevant.
+Each entry includes metadata on the author(s), year published, linked policy keyword, and linked policy document, where relevant and available.

-Uses of the Inventory
+Uses of the Policy Inventory and Effectiveness Study Library

 Inventory Citation Guidelines